Criticism of value-form theory: Libertarian critique

 A fifth line of criticism, articulated especially by libertarians such as Friedrich von Hayek and the Austrian School, concerns the role of value in human freedom and progress.
 Marx and Engels tended to present "value" and "value relations" as negative, alienating and reifying phenomena that cause people to get used by others, for ends they can no longer fathom.
 Therefore, markets appear to be evil things, and the conclusion then follows that people are better off without them.
 Yet market value can also be viewed as a very positive thing.
 Hayek stated that:

 According to Marxists, value phenomena belong to the prehistory of humanity that closes with the abolition of capitalism.
 Thus, for example, Iring Fetscher claims: "Marx's criticism is directed against value as such, not merely against its consequence, capital."
 Similarly, Moishe Postone argued that Marx was mainly concerned with "the abolition of value as the social form of wealth."
 In other words, the negative, dehumanizing features of market valuations for workers' lives have had prominence for Marxists, even although Marx also acknowledges here and there that markets have some progressive, developmental and "civilizing" features.
 Marx and Engels seem to depict the forms of value as an alien, impersonal and corruptive force that gradually subordinates anything and everything to "making money" — and it leads to the reification of human life (and to wars).
 This opens up a far-reaching and complex theme of criticism.

 There are many libertarian criticisms of Marxism and socialism – economic, political, moral and technical.
 In the context of this article, five points are particularly relevant (whether one agrees with them, or not).

 Progress

 The first objection is that the negative historical judgement about the capitalist market economy is not objective, because, on balance, the results for human civilization of the valuation of labour by capital have had much more progressive effect than Marx and Engels were willing to acknowledge.

 The proof is said to be, that workers themselves prefer choosing their own employer, purchasing goods at stable prices, and owning private property; market trade has improved their standard of living faster than any other method.
-On this view, Marxists exaggerated the "money-making" aspect of business, by simply ignoring many other human considerations involved in it (Marx wrote almost nothing on civil society and the sphere of consumption).
+On this view, Marxists exaggerated the "money-making" aspect of business, by simply ignoring many other human considerations involved in it (as an impoverished migrant, Marx wrote almost nothing on the social, legal and economic forms of civil society and of the sphere of consumption).